-In 2004, the Company granted an exclusive license to Merial for use of its core DNA delivery technology in a vaccine to protect dogs against melanoma.
+In 2004, the Company granted an exclusive license to Merial for use of its core DNA delivery technology in a therapeutic vaccine to treat dogs with melanoma.
 Under the agreement, Merial is responsible for research and development activities.
 If Merial is successful in developing and marketing this product, milestone payments and royalties on sales of the resulting product would be due to the Company.
 The Company recognized revenues of \$0.3 million in 2004 under the Merial agreement.
-No revenue was recognized under the Merial agreement in 2005 or 2003.
+No revenue was recognized under the Merial agreement in 2006 or 2005.
 Merial has the right to terminate this agreement without cause upon 60 days prior written notice.